 Sessions can work over the phone, face-to-face or online, so you can choose which way would work best for you.
 You can ask your GP to refer you, or find out more about counselling for MS and their families.

 If you are diganosed with MS, there are methods you can put into place to make your condition more manageable.
 Mobility aids for MS can make a difference in improving your confidence and independence levels.
 Here are some things you can consider doing in each room of the home:

 - Pull alarms in the bathroom

 - Walking sticks for MS to provide extra stability

 Find out more about how to care for someone with multiple sclerosis.

 Find specialist help for MS

 Try putting some of the above changes in place to make moving around easier for yourself.
 If you’re still concerned, we understand that it can be a difficult time adapting to the diagnosis.
-A visiting or live-in carer can provide specialist support and help on a short or long-term basis.
+A live-in carer might provide specialist support and help on a short or long-term basis.

-Our staff are fully trained to help individuals who have been newly diagnosed with MS, on a 1-2-1- basis.
-We aim to match your interests and personality to one of our MS carers.
+We could recomend carers to you to help individuals who have been newly diagnosed with MS, on a 1-2-1- basis.
+We aim to match your interests and personality to your chosen MS carer.

-Once we’ve found the right carer for you, we can offer full support with:
+Once we’ve found the right carer for you, they can offer full support with: